utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/api-differences.md

 Godot enums are mapped to Kotlin enums, the generated enum exposes a `value` property that represents the value in Godot.
 Constants in Godot classes that represent an enum value (such as `Node.PAUSE_MODE_INHERIT`) are not present in this module, please use the generated enum instead (`Node.PauseMode.INHERIT`).

-## Signals and exposed methods

-In GDScript, signals can have any number of arguments, this is not possible in Kotlin as it is a statically typed language.
-At the moment, you can create signals and expose them to Godot with at most 10 parameters.

-If you need more than 10 parameters, you can either use the not typesafe function `connect(signalAsString, targetObject, targetMethodAsString)` and the corresponding emit function or you can write your own typesafe extension functions like we did, to further increase the supported arg count.
-Keep in mind that you pass in the converted function and signal names (snake_case) to the above mentioned functions.

 ## Renamed symbols

 To avoid confusion and conflict with Kotlin types, the following Godot symbol is renamed.